AmadeusITGroup/kassette/doc/configuration.md

 - `port`: the port on which the proxy should listen
   - if the port is not available, it will fail and stop the program; try again with another, available port
   - if `port` is set to `0`, the proxy will listen on a random port (actually depends on the OS implementation): use the callback `onListen` to catch its value

+  Note that kassette accepts both `http` and `https` connections on this port.

 - `onListen`: callback called when the proxy is started and listening.
 Receives an object `{port}`, containing the port on which the proxy is listening.
 - `onExit`: callback called when the proxy is programatically closed, using the callback returned from `runFromAPI`
+- `tlsCAKeyPath`: path to a [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail)-encoded CA (Certificate Authority) certificate and key file, created if it does not exist.
+If not provided, the certificate and key are generated but only kept in memory.
+You can optionally import in the browser the TLS certificate from this file in order to remove the warning when connecting to HTTPS websites through kassette.
+This certificate and key are used as needed to sign certificates generated on the fly for any HTTPS connection intercepted by kassette.

 <a id="markdown-global-mock-defaults" name="global-mock-defaults"></a>
 ## Global mock defaults